BrokenOpenApp/brokenopenapp.github.io/_posts/2015-05-24-first-post.markdown

 It supports multiple users and multiple projects, with access rights for this.

+Each project can take crashes from one or multiple apps.

 It supports ProGuard deobfuscation of your code.

 The official backend Acralyzer seems focused on being very easy to install, which